complxalgorithm/graph-data/README.md

 1. Python 3 - download the latest version [here](https://www.python.org/downloads/).
 2. Pandas - learn how to install the Pandas library [here](https://pandas.pydata.org/docs/getting_started/install.html).
 3. Plotly - learn how to install the Plotly library [here](https://plotly.com/python/getting-started/#installation).
+4. Kaleido - learn how to install the Kaleido library [here](https://github.com/plotly/Kaleido).

 # How to Use
 To download the program, you can either clone the repo on your command line